ggamangpro101/openpose-source-demo/error/0_error_handling.md

 ## Model Error
 After resolving **CMake** and **DLL** errors, you may encounter model-related errors.
 When running `OpenPoseDemo.exe --model_folder "(your_directory)\openpose\models"`, the webcam might initialize, but the models may not function properly.

-The `getModels.bat` script in `D:\my_programming\openpose\models` may fail to download the required models due to connectivity issues or the server being unavailable.
-To resolve this, you need to download the [models](https://drive.google.com/file/d/1QCSxJZpnWvM00hx49CJ2zky7PWGzpcEh/edit) manually.
+This is often because the `getModels.bat` script in `..\openpose\models` failed to download the required models due to connectivity issues or an unavailable server.
+To fix this, manually download the [models](https://drive.google.com/file/d/1QCSxJZpnWvM00hx49CJ2zky7PWGzpcEh/edit) and place them in the appropriate directory

 <p align="center">
    <img src="https://github.com/ggamangpro101/openpose-source-demo/blob/master/error/png/getModels.bat_download_error.png" width=80% height=80% /> <br>
    <sup>getModels.bat failed due to no connection</sup>